Optimal Reinsurance under Endogenous Default and Background Risk: Optimal Loss- and Background-Risk-Dependent Indemnities

 Proposition \ref{prop:a_bar} offers two important insights.
-First, consider the case of $S\ge 0$ and $\eta = 0$; the proposition shows that the optimal insurance is $\bar{I}$, a contract with \emph{partial} coverage.
-If the seller's default is otherwise ignored in the model, \citet{mossin1968aspects} shows that the optimal contract when $\eta = 0$ is full coverage ($I^*(x) = x$).
+First, consider the case of $S\ge 0$ and $\eta = 0$; the proposition shows that the optimal reinsurance is $\bar{I}$, a contract with \emph{partial} coverage.
+If the reinsurer's default is otherwise ignored, \citet{mossin1968aspects} shows that the optimal contract when $\eta = 0$ is full coverage ($I^*(x) = x$).
 As such, Proposition \ref{prop:a_bar} extends Mossin's result by incorporating the counterparty default risk.
 Note that the default risk does not impact the deductible choice, as $\bar{I}$ has a zero deductible (noting $\bar{I}(x,s) = x$ for all $x < (s + \bar{a})^+$), the same as in \citet{mossin1968aspects}.
-However, because of the possible default from the seller, the buyer will not seek full coverage even when the loading $\eta$ is zero.
-Instead, the optimal contract has a policy limit of $(S + \bar{a})^+$, which equals the seller's reserve.
+However, because of the possible default from the reinsurer, the insurer will not seek full coverage even when the loading $\eta$ is zero.
+Instead, the optimal contract has a policy limit of $(S + \bar{a})^+$, which equals the reinsurer's reserve.
 Second, as $\bar{I}$ dominates all admissible $I$ with premiums greater than $\bar{a}$, the optimal premium level $a^*$ defined in \eqref{eq:a_op} is achieved in $[0, \bar{a}]$.
 As such, the remaining task in Step 1 is to solve \eqref{eq:I_op_defa} for all $a \in [0, \bar{a}]$, and the next theorem completes this task.